RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 FirePro W9100, S9150, S9170) does not require or take advantage of PCIe Atomics.
 However, we still recommend that you use a CPU from the list provided above for compatibility purposes.

-Reminder: if you are using gfx9 GPUs, you can bypass this requirement by setting the environment variable ``HSA_ENABLE_SDMA=0``.
-However, this disables the use of DMA engines to move data between the CPU and GPU memory.
-This can reduce performance.

 Not supported or very limited support under ROCm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^